MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/embedded-content-safety.md

 > [!IMPORTANT]
 > Microsoft limits access to embedded content safety.
 You can apply for access through the Azure AI content safety [embedded content safety limited access review](https://aka.ms/aacs-embedded-application).
 For more information, see [Limited access for embedded content safety]().
-**to-do**: update the link of an article to limited access for embedded content safety.
+**tbd**: update the link of an article to limited access for embedded content safety.
 Embedded speech's reference is [here](/legal/cognitive-services/speech-service/embedded-speech/limited-access-embedded-speech?context=%2Fazure%2Fai-services%2Fspeech-service%2Fcontext%2Fcontext&source=docs)

 ## Platform requirements